The impact of big winners on passive and active equity investment strategies: Mathematical Properties of Log-Normal Distribution

-For large $\sigma$, the log-normal distribution is similar in shape to power law distributions as a large portion of the probability density function appears linear on log-log chart.

-When shape parameter $\sigma$ increases, the log-normal distribution rapidly becomes broad with tails possessing a value much larger than a typical value.
-It leads to a pattern that a typical value (mode) and mean move away from each other with increase of $\sigma^2$ while the median stays at the same place.

-In case of large $\sigma$, the distribution becomes increasingly concentrated around the mode which is pushed to zero by factor $-\sigma^2$.
-It means when $\sigma$ increases, the probability of drawing values much smaller than median $e^{\mu}$ increases and it yields many values much smaller than $e^{\mu}$ all packed close to zero.
+The tail behavior is controlled by the shape parameter $\sigma$.
+As $\sigma$ increases, the log-normal distribution quickly becomes broad, with tail values much larger than the typical values from the distribution.
+In other words, a mode and a mean move away from each other, while a median stays in the same place.
+In the case of large $\sigma$, the distribution becomes concentrated around the mode, which is pushed to zero by the factor $e^{-\sigma^2}$.
+Therefore, the probability of drawing values much smaller than the median increases, and this results in many values much smaller than the median, all close to zero.
+Empirically, most indexes have $\sigma \approx1$.
+For $\sigma=1$, 69\% of the probability mass of log-normal distribution $LN(\mu,\sigma^2=1)$ lies below the average value.
+This corresponds to the odds of underperformance relative to an index for an uninformed stock picker.

-Although many authors concentrate on the difference between median and average return, we believe that the difference between mode and average is more informative for the case of wide tailed log-normal distribution.
-The mode represents a typical return an investor can expect from the stock selection process.
-While the mean represents an index return of a passive investor.
+Although many authors have focused on the difference between the median and the mean, we believe that the difference between the mode and the mean is more informative in the case of a wide-tailed log-normal distribution.
+The mode represents a typical return that a zero-intelligence investor can expect from the random stock selection process.
+The mean represents the index return of a passive investor.